harleydutton/Tabula-Rasa/tabula-rasa.md

 Character points are given by the storyteller at character creation and usually also session by session.
 Character points are typically awarded for heroics, good roleplaying, and completing quests.
 The storyteller should keep a running total on the setting document of how many CP have been given out to the group.

 ### Flavor Acquisition
 Your character will acquire flavor throughout the story for mostly for free.
 You can, however, pay for it in the same way as you would during character creation.
-Hooks and boons can be acquired through roleplaying, items and other things worth one CP can be obtained from stores where available, and temporary wound flavor is the natural result of combat.
+Hooks and boons can be acquired through roleplaying, items in the minor purchase category can be obtained from stores where available, and temporary flavor in the form of wounds are the natural result of combat.
 Beware, actions have consequences and sometimes flavor will be inflicted upon you.

 #### Crafting
 In Tabula, crafting an item is just a skill check.
 Describe what you want and how you plan on using your crafting skill to get it, ask the storyteller what the difficulty is, and make the roll.
 If you succeed you get the desired item, likely with some narrative flair.
 If you fail you do not get what you asked for, any materials and time put into the crafting roll are lost, and it is possible something bad happens.